Canada first-time buyer: FHSA or RRSP first?

 • A few realistic shocks (car replacements, a home maintenance reserve, and a later-life care/accessibility top-up).

-• A retirement income anchor and a retirement spending budget.
+• A baseline public-pension income estimate and a retirement spending target.

 The strategy